khoirulmuzakka/FuncCraft/docs/source/project/testing_ci.rst

 Testing and CI
 ==============

+FuncCraft uses two GitHub Actions workflows:

+``ci.yml``
-The standard CI builds the C++ library, Python interface, and C++ test binary on supported platforms, runs the C++ and Python tests, validates generated benchmark values across platforms, and checks that the source package can be built.
-The separate wheel workflow builds and tests installable wheels.
+   Builds the C++ library, Python extension, and C++ test binary on Linux, macOS arm, and Windows.
+It runs the C++ tests, runs the Python public-API test, builds the Python source/wheel artifacts with ``python -m build``, generates cross-platform value tables, and compares those tables.

+``wheel.yaml``
+   Builds installable wheels with ``cibuildwheel`` for CPython 3.9 through 3.14 on Linux, macOS arm, macOS x86_64, and Windows.
+Each wheel is installed and tested with the Python test in installed-package mode.

 Local checks
 ------------